orzehhowski/proxmox-lab/readme.md

 Ansible tasks are ordered in roles, with main `/ansible/site.yml` file, inventory defined in `inventories` dir and secrets stored in ansible vault.

+`/scripts` directory contains scripts that run out of terraform or ansible scope.

+Packer is used for creating reusable QEMU VM templates

 ## current systems list

 #### Firewall - LAB-S01-FW